WTIGER001/sfcmap/README.md

 ## Priority 1
 - Delete Marker Group
-- Delete Temporary Marker
-- Dont show empty marker groups [minor]
-- Tie marker types to marker layers with a marker type having a default group [minor]
 - Export / import icons
-- Bulk edit marker types
+- Bulk edit marker types (Select a bunch and edit the anchor)
+- Refilter when someone assumes a group (change to unchecklist)

 ## Prority 2
 - Try out some plugins